What is a dental examination?

 Dental examinations and good oral hygiene can prevent most dental diseases.
 According to the American Dental Association, it is recommended that you should visit the dentist every 6 months.
 Dental examinations are critical to your overall health and can prevent serious medical problems.

-Dr. Jay Elbrecht and his team at Advanced Dental Care of Anderson understands how hard it is to fit a regular dental checkup into a busy schedule.
+Dr. Jay Elbrecht and his team at Advanced Dental Care of Indiana understands how hard it is to fit a regular dental checkup into a busy schedule.
 Requesting an oral examination is fast and easy.
 We have found and corrected many oral health issues through dental examinations.

 Benefits of a dental examination